-- A self-interest, self-review or familiarity threat may exist when a former officer or director of an assurance client or related entity or a person who has been in a financial reporting oversight role becomes a part of the engagement team for that assurance client. - Rule 204.4(17)(a) provides that a member or student may not participate on the engagement team for an assurance client if such person served as an officer or director of the client or had been in a position to exert significant influence over the subject matter of the engagement during the period covered by the assurance report or the engagement period. - 111A If, prior to the period covered by an assurance report, a person on the engagement team served as an officer or director of the assurance client or a related entity, or had been in a position to exert significant influence over the subject matter of the assurance engagement, a self-interest, self-review or familiarity threat may exist.
+- A self-interest, self-review or familiarity threat may exist when a former officer or director of an assurance client or related entity or a person who has been in a financial reporting oversight role becomes a part of the engagement team for that assurance client. - If, prior to the period covered by an assurance report, a person on the engagement team served as an officer or director of the assurance client or a related entity, or had been in a position to exert significant influence over the subject matter of the assurance engagement, a self-interest, self-review or familiarity threat may exist.
 For example, such a threat will exist if a decision made or work performed by that individual in the prior period, while employed by the client, is to be evaluated in the current period as part of the assurance engagement.
 The significance of the threat will depend upon factors such as: - the position the individual held; - the length of time since the individual left the position; and - the role of the individual on the engagement team.